-Such as reducing waste, 3d-printing components, not over-producing, using recyclable materials, designing lightweight, designing to last, using less material, and, where possible, not using fossil fuel-based polymers but plant-based instead.
+Our approach to sustainability is being conscious of the problem and working toward the best solutions.
+Such as reducing waste, 3D printing components, not over-producing, designing lightweight, designing to last, using less material, and, where possible, not using fossil fuel-based polymers but plant-based instead.

 The carbon footprint is drastically reduced by up to 47 per cent compared with its fossil fuel-based counterparts.

 The Pragati project

-Arkema, who produces the plant-based polymer PA 11, is a significant driver of sustainable castor farming and a founding member of the Pragati project, which has trained several thousand farmers on good agricultural practices since 2016.
+Arkema, which produces the plant-based polymer PA 11, is a significant driver of sustainable castor farming and a founding member of the Pragati project, which has trained several thousand farmers on good agricultural practices since 2016.

 Castor is a monsoon crop, taking advantage of India’s natural weather phenomenon.
 And as a result, eighty per cent of the world’s castor seed is produced in India, representing approximately 1.2 million tons.
 It is inherently drought resistant, doesn’t cause deforestation, is not in competition with the animal or human food chain, it’s insect resistant, recyclable, and can be harvested 4-6 months after planting.

 The Pragati Project is generating a livelihood for many villages and stimulating the farming economy of North Gujarat, India.
 It helps to naturally reduce carbon emissions and offers a valuable alternative to fossil fuel-based polymers.

 So far, castor is grown by approximately 700,000 farmers in India alone.
 The education program has seen 45 Villages participate in soil and water testing regimens and a yield increase of roughly 50% since the initiative began.
 And over 5,200 hectares of Castor farming are now under the sustainable practices and principles of the project.